ilent2/otslm/docs/Accessing-OTSLM-from-LabVIEW.rst

 LabVIEW.
 To use this dispatch method, we need to create a LabVIEW Interface for MATLAB for the class and add each class method we wish to use, including the constructor and destructor.
-For ``otslm.utils.ScreenDevice``, the interface might look something like:
+For :class:`~+otslm.+utils.ScreenDevice`, the interface might look something like the one shown in :numref:`example-labview-screen-device`.

+.. _example-labview-screen-device:
 .. figure:: images/examples/labview/screenDeviceMethods.png
    :alt: item panel for otslm-simple-linear

-   item panel for otslm-simple-linear
+   An interface example for a Matlab class using the ``callClassMethod`` dispatch function.

 We can then implement a wrapper VI for each of these methods as described in the previous sections.
 The ``classname`` and ``methodname``